Digital Quantum Simulation of Hadronization in Yang-Mills Theory

 The most promising attempt to account for the effects in the near future is believed to employ the lattice theory \cite{wilson1974confinement}, a method to quantize a field theory on a discretized lattice and permit numerical calculations in strong-coupling limit.
 Though it has achieved much progress, the capability of the lattice computations relies heavily on the performance of computers available, which in turn hinders it's applications since the development of the classical computer meets the bottleneck increasingly.

-The breakthrough of the bottleneck is the quantum computer introduced notionally by Feyman three decades ago \cite{feynman1982simulating}, and has speeded up development recently \cite{Lloyd1996Universal,byrnes2006simulating,Lanyon2011Universal,Georgescu2014Quantum,Lamata2014efficient,Paraoanu2014recent}.
+The breakthrough of the bottleneck is the quantum computer introduced notionally by Feynman three decades ago \cite{feynman1982simulating}, and has speeded up development recently \cite{Lloyd1996Universal,Lanyon2011Universal,Georgescu2014Quantum,Lamata2014efficient,Paraoanu2014recent,barends2015digital,somaroo1999quantum}.
 The quantum computer is structurally powerful to simplify the calculation and adaptable to the complex system studies in essence \cite{Cirac2012goals,Blatt2012quantum,Arrazola2016digital-analog}.
 The idea of using it to explore the physics system of quantum field theory has set out to attract increasing interest.
 Specific scenarios, in view of trapped ions and ultracold atoms etal, were proposed to study various field theory models in four and fewer dimensions of spacetime \cite{Casanova2011Quantum,Xiang2018Experimental,notarnicola2015discrete,hauke2013quantum,marcos2013superconducting,rico2014tensor,zohar2017digital}.
-The quantum algorithms to calculate the scattering amplitude of scalar quartic self-interaction and fermionic quantum field theory were developed and found to have exponential speedup \cite{Jordan2011Quantum,Jordan2014Quantum,jordan2014quantum2, moosavian2018faster, klco2019digitization}.
+The quantum algorithms to calculate the scattering amplitudes of scalar quartic self-interaction and fermionic quantum field theory were developed and found to have exponential speedup \cite{Jordan2011Quantum, Jordan2014Quantum,jordan2014quantum2, moosavian2018faster, klco2019digitization}.
 The experimental simulation of Schwinger model in trapped ion system using 20 ions was implemented \cite{martinez2016realtime,Kokail:2018eiw}.
 For Yang-Mills theory, some theoretical proposals to use trapped ions, ultracold atoms, optical lattices and quantum computer to simulate were presented in \cite{byrnes2006simulating,zohar2013cold-atom,banerjee2013atomic,tagliacozzo2013simulation,wiese2014towards,zohar2016quantum,bender2018digital,Mezzacapo:2015bra,zohar2015formulation, dalmonte2016lattice, banuls2019review}.